AzureAD/microsoft-authentication-library-for-dotnet/README.md

 ### Brokered Authentication for iOS

 If your app requires conditional access or certificate authentication (currently in preview) support, you must set up your AuthenticationContext and redirectURI to be able to talk to the Azure Authenticator app.
+Make sure that your Redirect URI and application's bundle id is all in lower case.

 #### Enable Broker Mode on Your Context
 Broker is enabled on a per-authentication-context basis.
 It is disabled by default.
-You must set useBroker flag to true in PlatformParamters constructor if you wish ADAL to call to broker:
+You must set useBroker flag to true in PlatformParameters constructor if you wish ADAL to call to broker:

 ```C#
 public PlatformParameters(UIViewController callerViewController, bool useBroker)